 Terrain: 1 and 1/2 hours easy to moderate walk over uneven volcanic terrain.
 Use suitable shoes and take extra care with your footing.

-A wet landing drops visitors onto a lovely coral sand beach, where lazy sea lions greet you.
+A wet landing drops visitors onto a beautiful, white coral sand beach, where lazy sea lions greet you.
 But we are not here to sunbathe, Sullivan Bay is all about volcanoes and lava!
 Amazing ropey, bubbly, spirally lava!

-Your naturalist guide will lead you onto the immense lava field.
+Your naturalist guide will lead you onto the immense Santiago Island lava field.
 Both ropey smooth Pahoehoe and jagged sharp Aa flows are present; your guide will be happy to show you the difference between each type.
-Pahoehoe lava is quite rare on planet earth, mostly found at the Galapagos islands and Hawaii.
+Pahoehoe lava is quite rare on planet Earth, mostly found in the Galapagos islands and in Hawaii.
 Keep your eyes open for small pioneer plants growing from cracks in the lava, and lava lizards scuttling around your feet.
 You might also come across little lava ovens that look like mini volcanoes themselves.

-At the end of your trek there’s time to snorkel from the beach where sealions, Galapagos rays, sea turtles and reef sharks are often spotted.
-These calm waters are also home to a variety of colorful reef fish, especially among the rocks and crevasses close to the lava.
+At the end of your trek, there’s time to snorkel from the beach where sea lions, Galapagos rays, sea turtles, and reef sharks may be spotted.
+These calm, shallow, and crystal clear waters are also home to a variety of colorful Galapagos reef fish, especially among the rocks and crevasses close to the lava.
+Occasionally, lucky visitors may also cross paths with a Galapagos penguin in the water here.

 From Sullivan Bay visitors are also rewarded with lovely views of Bartolome's Pinnacle Rock across the bay, making this a good spot for some landscape photography.

-Visitors to Buccaneer Cove today take a panga ride along the coast.
-Steep red cliffs are home to hawks, owls and sea birds like blue footed boobies.
-Water and wind have combined to erode the lava into a series of caves and interesting shaped lava formations.
-Fur seals and sealions love to swim in the cove, and haul themselves out to sunbathe on rocky ledges.
-Your guide may also let you jump in to the waters to snorkel.
+Today, visitors to Buccaneer Cove take a panga (zodiac) ride along the coast.
+Steep red cliffs are home to hawks, owls, and sea birds like blue-footed boobies.
+Water and wind have combined to erode the lava into a series of caves and interestingly shaped lava formations.
+Fur seals and sea lions love to swim in the cove and haul themselves out to sunbathe on rocky ledges.
+Your guide may also let you jump into the waters to snorkel.

 Landing Type: Wet.

-At the northern end of Buccaneer Cove is Espumilla Beach, an important sea turtle nesting site.
+At the northern end of Santiago's Buccaneer Cove is Espumilla Beach, an important sea turtle nesting site.
 Green sea turtles are the only species to breed and lay eggs inside the Galapagos Marine Reserve.
-They begin to arrive to this white coral beach in January each year.
-It is unusual to see them as they lay eggs at night to avoid risk of predators.
-Tourists can observe their flipper tracks from the sea, and the nesting sites that have been dug out on the dunes.
+They begin to arrive at this white coral beach in January each year.
+It's unusual to see them as they lay eggs at night to avoid the risk of predators.
+Tourists can easily observe their flipper tracks from the sea and the nesting sites that have been dug out on the dunes.
 Sea turtles begin to hatch in April and May, making a quick dash to the sea to escape the clutches of lurking land predators.

 Chinese Hat (Sombrero Chino) is another popular visitor site close to Santiago island.

-Scuba diving around Santiago Island proves that the Galapagos offer some of the best sites in the world for underwater adventures.
-Bainbridge, Beagle and Cousin’s Rocks are classic Galapagos dive destinations where sharks, sea turtles, fur seals, hawkfish, frogfish and sea lions swiftly move through clouds of brightly colored reef fish.
+The Scuba diving action around Santiago Island proves that the Galapagos offers some of the best sites in the world for underwater adventures.
+Bainbridge, Beagle, and Cousin’s Rocks are classic Galapagos dive destinations where sharks, sea turtles, fur seals, hawkfish, frogfish, and sea lions swiftly move through clouds of brightly colored reef fish.

 An iconic favorite for all levels and snorkelers and divers, Bainbridge Rocks is a collection of islets where reef fish, sea lions, fur seals, a variety of rays, and sea turtles come to feed.

-Located northeast of Santiago, Cousins Rocks is a triangular rock standing thirty feet above the surface and a few hundred feet long.
+Located northeast of Santiago Island, Cousins Rocks is a triangular rock standing thirty feet above the surface and a few hundred feet long.
 Depths underwater reach 90 feet.

 The waters of Cousin’s Rock are suitable for all levels of divers.
 There can be currents that prevent divers from swimming around the outcrop, but a small channel nearby alleviates the situation.

 Hammerhead and white-tipped reef sharks, spotted and eagle rays, sea turtles, and the occasional wandering whale shark are some of the marine life that comes to feed on clouds of colorful schools of reef fish.
-This is one of the best day dive locations at Galapagos!
+This is one of the best day dive locations in the Galapagos!
+Beagle Rocks dive tours operate from the popular town of Puerto Ayora on Santa Cruz Island.

-Albany Islet, sometimes called Albany Rock, is a small island southwest of Santiago where divers explore the waters of a protected cove.
-It is a dive for all levels of divers-light currents and depths of 100ft give way to an underwater adventure includes sea lions, sea turtles, hoards of reef fish, rays, and sharks.
-There is a descending wall where black coral and intriguing rock formations form nooks and crannies where the marine life thrives.
+Albany Islet, sometimes called Albany Rock, is a small island southwest of Santiago Island Galapagos where divers explore the waters of a protected cove.
+It is a dive for all levels of divers where light currents and depths of 100ft give way to an underwater adventure including sea lions, sea turtles, hoards of reef fish, rays, and sharks.
+There is a descending wall where black coral and intriguing rock formations form nooks and crannies where marine life thrives.

-In conclusion, Santiago island is one of our favorite stops at Galapagos.
-We love the sense of history that Santiago conjures up.
+In conclusion, Santiago Island Galapagos is one of our favorite sites in the archipelago.
+We love the sense of history that Santiago Island conjures up.
 You can almost imagine Charles Darwin wandering around in wonder, cursing the resident land iguanas.
-Santiago also represents the devastation that man can cause to fragile ecosystems, and the healing from conservation efforts.
-Today Santiago may not exactly resemble the habitat that Darwin and pirates might remember, but recovery is underway.
-Santiago island also demonstrates first hand the origins of the Galapagos islands.
+Santiago also represents the devastation that man can cause to fragile ecosystems and the healing from conservation efforts.
+Today Santiago may not exactly resemble the habitat that Darwin and pirates remember, but recovery is underway.
+Santiago Island also demonstrates firsthand the origins of the Galapagos islands.
 Creation by fire, and the dramatic power of the natural world we live in.
 Let’s not forget the incredible marine wildlife that has made it home here.
 Santiago has unbelievable snorkeling and diving action, with all sorts of surprise encounters in the depths.
 In short, if you have the opportunity to visit Santiago island then definitely do so!!!